 - Trike fare is P30.00 pesos per person.
 It is just a quick 10 – 15 minutes ride all the way to Liwliwa

 - An environmental fee of P20.00 is being charged as well per person

 But since we we’re at the terminal by 5AM, one of my friend decided we go with them thru a private vehicle 🙂 and so we rode and started tripping by 6AM.

-Arrived at San Felipe by 11AM, it was not hard to reach for the place, Circle Hostel also have its signages around the area.
-It feels secluded entering the Inn to stay in, and losing a cellular signal is normal :p There is a space for parking at the area if you’ll be bringing in your private vehicle.
+Arrived at San Felipe by 11AM, it was not hard to reach for the place, we directly searched for Circle Hostel via Waze.
+It feels secluded entering the Inn to stay in, and losing a cellular signal is normal.
+There is a space for parking at the area if you’ll be bringing in your private vehicle.
 Tricycles are also around the area should you need to go out to buy more food.